Daniel-Pliego/Proyecto-FIS/Documentacion/Tercera entrega/Reporte/Reporte (proceso de seguimiento y control del producto).md

 We do the  meetings   each 4 days  for don't do every days, as stated by Scrum ,due to, because we organize ourselves better in other tasks.

-2-Metodología Scrum - ¿Que tanto nos acercamos a Scrum?
-Scrum Metodology -¿ How do much we get closer to Scrum?
+## Scrum Metodology -¿ How do much we get closer to Scrum?

 Nuestro equipo de trabajo se acerca en un 70% a la metodología Scrum al momento realizar el proyecto.
 Se podría decir que tomamos las mejores partes de Scrum, para adaptarlas a nuestra manera.
 Un ejemplo de ello sería las "Daily Scrum", en nuestro caso son reuniones cada 4 o 7 días, según la disponibilidad de los integrantes.
 In we team of work is get closer  in a 70%  to Scrum methodology.
 We take the most important of Scrum and adapt it to our project and times . for example  we didn't  have  the “Daily Scrum”, else we met every 4 or 7 days.
 Nuestro "Product Backlog" es realizado por el Scrum Master, el cual prioriza las tareas de acuerdo a su fecha de entrega.